fyroc/cfml-electron/README.md

 ## Installation
 To install, you first need to install Node/NPM if you haven't already.
 This method could also be used for any Node.JS app.

+## Why CommandBox?
+I mainly moved from straight Lucee to CommandBox due to the flexiilty of CommandBox.
+We can define which CFML engine we want to use, as well as control it much easier.
+I also hope to have CommandBox be able to run with `.asar` builds, but we will see.

 ### Clone this repo somewhere.

 `git clone https://github.com/fyroc/cfml-electron.git`